grid reference TL 884 646Something we've got wrong about this establishment? Something more you think we should know

-Substantial open-plan and modern styled free house set well back from road with tiled floors and decorated with photos and artefacts mainly related to the former WW2 airbase (Rougham) that was located nearby.
+A substantial open-plan and modern styled free house set well back from the road, with tiled floors and decorated with photos and artefacts mainly related to the former World War Two airbase (Rougham) that was located nearby.
 The original building was much extended late in the 20th century.
-Although still enjoying a pleasant rural setting, in recent years the pub has enjoyed somewhat less of an isolated location as new housing of the suburbs of Bury St Edmunds has encroached eastwards.
+Although still enjoying a relatively rural setting, in recent years the pub has been less isolated as new housing of the suburbs of Bury St Edmunds has encroached eastwards.